codedthrillers/volume1/README.md

   If you think you never wrote code like this, well, thing again.
 You did.
 We all did.

-**2. I can't admit I've written this kind of code, but I want to try writting something similar.
+**2. I can't admit I've written this kind of code, but I want to try writing something similar.
 How can I do it?**

   Here is a quick guide for you: